Admissions for Non-Sponsored/Sponsored High School Students

 Steps to Follow for All High School Students :

-College Now students: You must submit this application to take part in the RTEC program.
+What if you already have an L#?
+You must submit this application to take part in the RTEC program.
 Your L# will stay the same.

 - Social Security Number: If you plan to apply for financial aid (FAFSA) in the future, please enter your social security number